haskellfoundation/tech-proposals/proposals/accepted/000-ast-parser-libs.rst

 Reinstallable GHC Lib
 ---------------------

-One of the problems ``ghc-lib-parser`` aims to solve is that ``ghc`` the library is current cumbersome to install as a regular haskell library (as opposed to by switching toolchains entirely).
+One of the problems ``ghc-lib-parser`` aims to solve is that ``ghc`` the library is current cumbersome to install as a regular Haskell library (as opposed to by switching toolchains entirely).
 There is currently work in flight to solve that.
 One that is done, projects like HLint_ *could* just depend on ``ghc`` directly, and still be easily buildable (with Cabal / with Stack / from Hackage) as today.